yongsin91/TaxiFareModel/README.md

   <img width="460" height="300" src="image/corr_fare-vs-feature.png"/><img height="300"  src="image/corr-value.png"/>
 </p>

-Please note that the longitude and latitude is used to calculate the distance and therefore not taken into consideration during analysis of correlation of individual features.
-A quick showcase of the average taxi fare when compiled against by passenger count or day of week, it shows that the average are almost similar.
+Please note that the distance is calculated using longitude and latitude and therefore not taken into consideration during analysis of correlation of individual features.
+Else parameters like day of week, hour, month, years are all extracted from pickup timing.

+A quick showcase of the average taxi fare when compiled against by passenger count or day of week, both shows that the average taxi fare are more or less the same.
 This shows the effect of passenger count and day of week on the taxi fare is minimal.

 <p align="center">
   <img width="600" height="200" src="image/avg_fare-by-ppl.png"/>